Thesis

 - Mark which pages should be printed in color and which in black and white.

-At UCT Copy Centre, binding is only possible using thermal binding.
-If you require hardcover or stitched binding, you must use external print shops/bookbinders.
-Always make sure their binding meets UCT requirements.
+Binding at UCT Copy Centre is only possible using thermal binding.
+For hardcover or stitched binding, use external print shops/bookbinders and ensure their binding meets UCT requirements.
+Nearby options include:

 - Other local print shops that provide the required type of binding